axinc-ai/ailia-models/natural_language_processing/sentence_transformers_japanese/README.md

 The sentence closest to the input prompt.

 ## Requirements
-This model requires additional module.
+This model requires additional module if you want to load pdf file.

 ```
 pip3 install pdfminer.six